mrm-xiefan/vue-sample/README.md

 google and install git

-google and install node.js(version >= 7.5)
+google and install node.js(version >= 8.4)

+google and install python (version must be 2.7.x)

 install mongodb from https://www.mongodb.com/download-center#community

-i recommmend to use this IDE: https://studio3t.com/
+i recommend to use this IDE: https://studio3t.com/

-## 2. use git and npm to download all parts
+## 2. use git and npm to download all library

 ``` bash
 # clone source from github